kearneyp2000/dynamodb-url-shortening-service-backend-setup/README.md

 # URL Shortening Service

-> API to create Dynamodb for backend hosting of urls
+> API to create Dynamodb collection for urls mappings required for url-shortening-service.

 # Requirements
-AWS account with admin access, AWS cli and access key to configure.
+AWS account with admin access is required along with the AWS CLI and an access key to configure.

+You can obtain/download your access key under your user from IAM aws service.

-At the aws cli prompt run "aws configure" to setup.
+At the aws cli prompt run "aws configure" to setup with your access key.

-create a .env file and add the following"awskey=YOUR_ACCESS_KEY"
+create a .env also file and add the following "awskey=YOUR_ACCESS_KEY"

+.env file is used to check/tie the project to a particular aws account/endpoint.

 # Install dependencies
 npm install